StarRocks/starrocks/docs/administration/Query_planning.md

 ## Query hint

-Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query. currently, StarRocks supports two types of hints: variable-setting hint and join hint.
+Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
+Currently, StarRocks supports two types of hints: variable-setting hint and join hint.
 Hints only take effect within a single query.

 ### Variable-Setting hint

-You can set one or more the `SET_VAR` hint by using the `/*+ SET_VAR(var_name = value) */` syntax in SELECT and SUBMIT TASK statements, or in SELECT clauses that are included in other statements such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.
+You can set one or more [system variables](../reference/System_variable.md) by using the `SET_VAR` hint in the form of the syntax `/*+ SET_VAR(var_name = value) */` in SELECT and SUBMIT TASK statements, or in the SELECT clause that is included in other statement, such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.

 #### Syntax